percona/mongodb_exporter/README.md

 |2|The profiler collects data for all operations.|

 #### Enabling shards metrics gathering
-When compatibility mode is enabled by the `--collector.shards`, the exporter will expose all new metrics about sharded Mongo.
+When is enabled by the `--collector.shards`, the exporter will expose all new metrics about sharded Mongo.
 Example, if shards collector is enabled:
 ```
 # HELP mongodb_shards_collection_chunks_count sharded collection chunks.